kleinbottle/swanlotus/content/blogs/pattern-matching-in-bash/pattern-matching-in-bash.md

 ## Filenames without a path

 Before attempting to extract a `path`, we must check for the presence of a `/` in the `fullname` string.
 Otherwise, we risk getting the same errors as with missing extensions.
 The following script should be self-explanatory by now.
 Again, note that we either need to make the `/` character a literal, enclosed by single quotes, or we must escape it with a backslash, `\`.
-Note that this time,the forward slash is enclosed by single quotes; I find `\/` both inelegant and somewhat perplexing.
+Note that this time, the forward slash is enclosed by single quotes; I find `\/` both inelegant and somewhat perplexing.

 ~~~bash
 #!/bin/bash